-- Failure to comply with directions of College officials, Public Safety officers, or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.
+- Failure to comply with directions of College officials, CARES/ community safety officers, or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

 - Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry to or use of College premises.